 Now consider a set of agents all with the same u, but with a range of m = ln(K).
 As we noted in the main text, the normal distribution over k giving a log-normal distribution K implies an increasing variance in K if m increases but u is constant.
 In Figure SF2 we plot Eq.
 S1 to show that the equivalent relationship between K and T also depends on the specific options used in the task.
 A different relationship between obtains if the same option pair is presented to all participants, versus options whose ki tracks m.
 In our task we used both types of options, but the latter dominated the distribution of equivalent-temperatures.
 As an example we considered a representative fitted u of ~ 0.24 and observed that both the mean and the median of the Teq approximately doubled as m ranged from -8 to -2.

-Figure SF3.
-Plots of Equation S1 for a set of agents with constant u and increasing m.
-The plots show the temperature parameter that an agent with the same modal discounting preference, but following the classic KT model, has to have in order to display an indistinguishable policy. a.
-The same option pair, Ro=1 vs. Rd=3, D=10 is presented to all agents. b.
-The same Ro and D are used as in a. , but Rd gradually increases from 2 to 4.
-This results in the indifference point between the options being 1 x u below m, but this is not important as long as kind tracks m.
+[S3 Fig here]

 Section S3.
 The impact of fidelity of hyperbolic discounting on the estimation of taste shift